ALmsq/stat-logger/README.md

 ## Getting Started

-clone this repo, and cd into the directory
+Clone this repo, and cd into the directory

-running the Frontend:
+Running the Frontend:

 * `npm install`
 * `npm start`